Horizon-LEAD/irtx-synpop/README.md

 Note that, here, a specific configuration for the scenario `XYZ` is created.
 The option `template-path` corresponds to the template the is provided in the LEAD repository and `target-path` corresponds to where the prepared configuration file should be written.
 Also note the last two options that define which output components to active.

+The resulting configuration file should be put in the root folder of the cloned model repository to execute it.

 #### Output

 The output depends on whether the output for the synthetic population and/or the input for the agent-based transport simulation are chosen to be created in the configuration (see above).